TeamPuzel/strawberry/design/specification.md

 instead relying on nesting and association.
 If a module has name collisions within itself generally the naming is bad or not scoped correctly.

+Constructs can be namespaced within other constructs.
+Instead of `SequenceMap<T>` polluting the global namespace you can declare `Sequence.Map<T>`.
+This serves as namespacing without having to nest them, and notably scopes to the nominal construct itself, not generic instances, so there is only one Map for all sequences.

+Nesting with respect for generics is also possible but is instead done in an extension.

 ## Iterators

 There are no iterators (as seen in Rust for example).
 The approach taken is to fix what Swift attempted, meaning it's: